 The Max Planck Institute for Biological Cybernetics in Tübingen (Germany) invites applications from outstanding scientists for the position of

-Max Planck Research Group Leader (W2) (m/f/d) in high-field MR human brain imaging
+Max Planck Research Group Leader (W2) (m/f/d) in high-field NMR animal imaging

 The Max Planck Institute for Biological Cybernetics (www.kyb.tuebingen.mpg.de) investigates information processing in the brain.
 The Institute uses experimental, theoretical and computational methods to study perception, memory, decision-making, motor performance and more, and to develop appropriate recording and imaging techniques.
 The Institute is multidisciplinary, has excellent facilities and close links to sister Max Planck Institutes and the University of Tübingen.

-The Institute invites applications to lead a research group with a focus on neuroscientific applications of ultra-high field (3T and 9.4T) magnetic resonance imaging and spectroscopy in humans.
+The Institute invites applications to lead a research group with a focus on neuroscientific applications of ultra-high field magnetic resonance imaging and spectroscopy in rodents.

 The successful candidate will develop an independent research program using their own budget, which will fund research positions, consumables, and equipment.
 The initial appointment of the group leader is for 5 years with the possibility of extension (2+2 years) after international review.